Ilya-Shirikov/Ilya-Shirikov/README.md

 ### 📚 Education
-- 🔭Graduated from the MGUTU University.
+- 🧑‍🎓Graduated from the MGUTU University.
 Razumovsky in the direction of electric power.
 - 📝 Professional retraining program at Yandex Practicum for Data Science